-- 23. The Police Act 1997 (the "1997 Act") established a system for the disclosure of information about a person's criminal record.
+- 24. The 1974 Act deals with "self-disclosure" (that is, situations in which the convicted person is or is not themselves required to disclose information about spent convictions).
+The Police Act 1997 (the "1997 Act") and the Protection of Vulnerable Groups (Scotland) Act 2007 (the "2007 Act") established systems of "state disclosure", whereby certain information about a person is made available to other persons by the state (in Scotland, in the form of Disclosure Scotland see paragraph 35).
+Information that will be disclosed by Disclosure Scotland is, generally speaking, not protected under the 1974 Act that is, a person is not protected against failure to self-disclose information that will be disclosed by Disclosure Scotland under the 1997 Act or the 2007 Act. - 25.
+The 1997 Act established a system for the state disclosure of information about a person's criminal record.
 The system is used, for example, to assist consideration of a person's suitability to undertake certain kinds of employment or voluntary work.
-There are three levels of disclosure under the 1997 Act. - 24.
+There are three levels of disclosure under the 1997 Act. - 26.
 A basic disclosure under section 112 of the 1997 Act gives "prescribed details" of any unspent convictions held in "central records", or states that there are no such convictions.
-"Conviction" is defined in section 112(3).
-The offence ground being accepted or established in or for the purposes of children's hearings proceedings counts as a conviction for this purpose. - 25.
-A standard disclosure under section 113A of the 1997 Act: - gives "prescribed details" of any "relevant matter" held in "central records" (or states that there are no such matters), and - states whether the person to whom the disclosure relates is subject to notification requirements under Part 2 of the Sexual Offences Act 2003. - 26.
-An enhanced disclosure under section 113B of the 1997 Act: - gives "prescribed details" of any "relevant matter" held in "central records" (or states that there are no such matters), - gives information which the chief officer of any relevant police force reasonably believes is relevant to the purpose for which
+"Conviction" is defined in section 112(3) to mean a conviction within the meaning of the 1974 Act, other than a spent conviction.
+As already noted, the offence ground being accepted or established in or for the purposes of children's hearings proceedings counts as a conviction for this purpose. - 27.
+A standard disclosure under section 113A of the 1997 Act: - gives "prescribed details" of any "relevant matter" held in "central records" (or states that there are no such matters), and - states whether the person to whom the disclosure relates is subject to notification requirements under Part 2 of the Sexual Offences Act 2003.

-&lt;sup>16 Other contexts in which information about a person's criminal record may be required include adoption applications and applications for certain types of licence.
+&lt;sup>21 Other contexts in which information about a person's criminal record may be required include adoption applications and applications for certain types of licence.